brentgarren/IDOR/Server-Side-Request-Forgery.md

 # Types of SSRF

-There are two types of SSRF vulnerability:
+There are two types of SSRF vulnerability:<br>
-  First is a regular SSRF where data is returned to the attacker's screen.
-  Second is a Blind SSRF vulnerability where an SSRF occurs, but no information is returned to the attacker's screen.
+  First is a regular SSRF where data is returned to the attacker's screen.<br> Second is a Blind SSRF vulnerability where an SSRF occurs, but no information is returned to the attacker's screen.

 # What's the impact?